leoarthurwall/Click-n-Brick/README.md

 * Improving the header & footer navigation bar design and functionality (IMAGE)
   * Menu options on the footer = 1 click instead of 2, a better position for natural thumb use.

+### Sprint 1 - Design (UI)

+**Sprint Goal** - Produce UI design scheme

+#### Our Process

+##### How Might We
+We used our primary and secondary research to formulate some ‘how might we’ questions regarding the design which would guide us through this design sprint.

+##### Colour Selection
+Using other app and sites as inspiration, we brainstormed possible colour choices and researched colour psychology within design.

+We chose the colour green to base our colour palette around because of its connotations of a fresh start, life, cleanliness and the ecosystem.
+We used lime green as our accent colour to guide the user from the start to the end of the golden path and grey, green and black/green as our primary and secondary colour blends.

+##### Logo Selection
+For the logo, we wanted something clean and fresh to attract the attention of the user, whilst also denoting safety and trust.

+Logo development started with the idea to merge images that represented both ‘click’ & ‘brick’.
+After creating several logo ideas each, we received feedback from the functionality team and then decided on the following logo design.

+##### Typography
+For our font, we chose Lato as research showed it as friendly and easy to read.
+These values align very well with the app we are designing.

+##### Icon Kit

+We developed our own icon kit from various available online icon packs.
+We edited the icons where needed to make them consistent in design.
+##### Buttons
+We designed a range of buttons with varying functions and hierarchies.

+##### Dark mode
+With accessibility being an important design consideration, we designed a dark mode colour scheme and functionality.
+We chose desaturated colours which meet the Web Content Accessibility Guidelines.

+##### UI Design Kit
+And here is the final UI kit.
+IMAGE